karlhorky/BlockCursorEverywhere/README.md

 ![Screenshot](http://f.cl.ly/items/42131K2X1h0j0P2m1O2B/Screen%20Shot%202011-12-02%20at%202.36.54%20AM.png)

-When using "Vintage Mode" in [Sublime Text 2][sublime], it can become very difficult to keep track of your cursor location.
-In vim this is solved by having a "block" cursor, which is very easy to spot no matter where it is on screen.
+It can become very difficult to keep track of your cursor location.
+This is solved by having a "block" cursor, which is very easy to spot no matter where it is on screen.
 Unfortunately, Sublime Text 2 does not (yet) support this feature natively.
 This Plugin mimics this functionality by highlighting the area behind the cursor whenever it moves (similar to how you might highlight syntax errors, or color a comment).

 ## Installation ##